Unapologetic: Singles

 "Pour It Up" was solicited to urban radio as the album's third single in the United States on 8 January 2013.
 The song debuted on the US Billboard Hot 100 at number 90, eventually reaching a top twenty peak of number 19.
 "Pour It Up" additionally charted on multiple sub-charts in the country including number one and six on the Hot R&B/Hip-Hop Airplay and Hot R&B/Hip-Hop Songs charts, and number 47 on the Hot Dance Club Songs chart.
 It also made appearances in other countries such as Canada, France and the UK.
 A remix of "Pour It Up" was later distributed with rap verses from American rappers Young Jeezy, Rick Ross, Juicy J, and T.I.
-On 2 October 2013, an accompanying music video was released to Rihanna's official Vevo account after several delays.
+On October 2, 2013, an accompanying music video was released to Rihanna's official Vevo account after several delays.

-"Right Now" was released as the fourth single from the album and was sent to contemporary hit radio in the United States on 28 May 2013.
+"Right Now" was released as the fourth single from the album and was sent to contemporary hit radio in the United States on May 28, 2013.
 Upon the release of Unapologetic, the song charted at number one on the US Billboard Hot Dance Club Songs chart and number seven on the UK Dance Chart.

-"What Now" was released as the fifth single from the album in selected countries; it peaked at number 21 and 13 in Australia and New Zealand respectively.
+"What Now" was released as the fifth and final single from the album in selected countries; it peaked at number 21 and 13 in Australia and New Zealand respectively.
 The single also appeared on the singles charts of France, United Kingdom and Belgium.
-On 29 August 2013, a promotional digital remix EP of "What Now" was released exclusively to Beatport.
-"What Now" officially impacted US rhythmic radio on 24 September 2013, and later impacted on Top 40/Mainstream radio on 1 October 2013.
-The song's accompanying music video was released to Vevo on 15 November 2013.
+On August 29, 2013, a promotional digital remix EP of "What Now" was released exclusively to Beatport.
+"What Now" officially impacted US rhythmic radio on 24 September 2013, and later impacted on Top 40/Mainstream radio on October 1, 2013.
+The song's accompanying music video was released to Vevo on November 15, 2013.

-"Jump" was serviced to Australian radio on January 24, 2014, as the album's sixth and final single.

 Release and promotion

-On 12 September 2012, Def Jam France announced via Twitter that Rihanna would release a new single the upcoming week while her seventh studio album was scheduled to be released in November 2012.
+On September 12, 2012, Def Jam France announced via Twitter that Rihanna would release a new single the upcoming week while her seventh studio album was scheduled to be released in November 2012.
 However, the tweet was shortly deleted and replaced with another clarifying that "more information will be made available tomorrow, Thursday, September 13".
 To further promote the announcement for her seventh upcoming studio album, Rihanna launched a promotional website rihanna7.com.
 Via her official Twitter account, Rihanna posted series of "teasing" tweets announcing her seventh studio album.
-On 11 October 2012, she revealed the cover art and title of her new album, Unapologetic.
+On October 11, 2012, she revealed the cover art and title of her new album, Unapologetic.
 VH1 ranked the cover at number one on their list of The 30 Hottest Naked Album Covers Ever.
 Regarding the title of the album, Rihanna explained that she named it because she wanted to express how honest she is, "I named my album 'Unapologetic' because there is only one truth, and you can't apologise for that.
 It's honest.
 I'm always evolving, of course, I think the only motto I have is to be true to myself."